 The University of Maryland School of Pharmacy offers a number of highly competitive research-based graduate programs.

-Pharmaceutical Health Services Research (PHSR) PhD Program
+PhD in Pharmaceutical Health Services Research (PHSR)

 The widespread use of medications in society has created a demand for individuals skilled in the evaluation of pharmaceutical services and interventions.
-The PHSR PhD program provides graduates with the theory, practical experience, and decision-making skills they need to become expert researchers and address a wide range of pharmacy-related problems.
+The PhD in PHSR program provides graduates with the theory, practical experience, and decision-making skills they need to become expert researchers and address a wide range of pharmacy-related problems.

-Pharmaceutical Sciences (PSC) PhD Program
+PhD in Pharmaceutical Sciences (PSC)

 MS in Pharmacometrics